 Maître Guo Guizhi (郭贵志) his one of the great contemporary master of dachengquan (大成拳) or yiquan (意拳), a martial arts and health strenghtening school elaborated by master Wang Xiangzhai (王薌齋) at the beginning of the 20th century..

-At the age of 10, he began learning ChangQuan from his grandfather, which allowed him to start teaching at the young age of 16.
+At the age of 10, Guo Guizhi began learning a form of shaolinquan from his grandfather master Zhu Guoxuan, whom allowed his gifted student to start teaching at the young age of 16.

-He has, and continues to, contribute to the international growth of the art of DaChengQuan by responding to invitations to give seminars in France, England, the United States, Japan and more.
+He has, and continues to, contribute to the international growth of the art of dachengquan by responding to invitations to give seminars in France, Italy, Canada and others.